Meet the Staff

 Injured in a diving accident at age 14, Chris Hilderbrant has served as an eloquent and effective advocate for people with disabilities for the past two decades, helping to expand rights on the local, state, and national level.
 During his 14-year tenure at the Center for Disability Rights, he rose from a part-time position working directly with clients to be the organization’s chief operating officer and is known for activism, including participation in civil disobedience.
 Chris is committed to diversity, equity, and integration for all and proudly serves as a connector between numerous communities.
 Chris also served as chief operating officer at Common Ground Health before starting his own consulting business and then joining the Rochester Spinal Association.

 Chris founded and serves as captain of the WNY Wreckers—Western New York’s only wheelchair rugby team.
 He lives in Brighton with his wife, Jill Hilderbrant, and their children, Annika and Kyle.
-He holds a bachelor's degree in sociology from Nazareth College.
+He holds a bachelor's degree in sociology from Nazareth University and received an Honorary Doctorate from Nazareth in 2025 when he gave the University's Commencement Address.

 Porche Powell - Peer Group Facilitator